KYVENetwork/docs/beta/index.md

 #### 4. Create a valaccount

 With the new Interpool-Security feature a single validator can join multiple pools.
 For every pool a validator wants to join he needs a `Valaccount`.
-A valaccount just consists of a separate KYVE address, which is just used to run one protocol node on one pool with the authorization of the main validator account.
+A valaccount just consists of a seperate KYVE address, which is just used to run one protocol node on one pool with the authorization of the main validator account.
 A valaccount address, or in short a `Valaddress` can be created with the help of the binary CLI in the following way:

 ```bash
 ./out/kyve-linux valaccounts create "my-first-valaccount"
 ```

-This command generates a complete new and random valaddress for you and saves in an encrypted file backend.
+This command generates a compeletey new and random valaddress for you and saves in an encrypted file backend.
 More information on the valaccount CLI can be found with `./out/kyve-macos valaccounts -h`

 #### 5. Start the binary on the pool you want to join